 We consider a mechanism design setting in which agents can acquire costly information on their preferences as well as others'.
 The choice of the mechanism generates informational incentives as it affects what information is acquired before play begins.
 A mechanism is informationally simple if agents have no incentive to learn about others' preferences.
 This property is of interest for two reasons: First, the extended game has an equilibrium in dominant strategies only if it is informationally simple.
 Second, this endogenizes an "independent private value" property of the interim information structure.
 Our main result is that a mechanism is informationally simple only if it is de facto dictatorial.
 This holds for generic environments and any smooth cost function which satisfies an Inada condition.
 Hence even interim strategy-proof mechanisms incentivize agents to learn about others, and do not admit dominant strategies at the ex-ante stage.
 Moreover, the Independent Private Value assumption is unlikely to arise endogenously, though we show that full surplus extraction is infeasible.

-(new draft) Credit Freezes, Equilibrium Multiplicity and Optimal Bailouts in Financial Networks with Matthew Jackson.
+Credit Freezes, Equilibrium Multiplicity and Optimal Bailouts in Financial Networks with Matthew Jackson.

 We analyze how interdependencies in financial networks can lead to self-fulfilling insolvencies and multiple possible equilibrium outcomes.
 We show that multiplicity arises if and only if there exists a certain type of dependency cycle in the network, and characterize banks' solvency in any equilibrium.
 We use this analysis to understand how to inject capital into banks so as to ensure solvency of all at minimum cost.
 We show that finding the cheapest bailout policy that prevents self-fulfilling insolvencies is computationally hard (and hard to approximate), but that the problem has intuitive solutions in specific network structures.
 Bailouts have an indirect value as making a bank solvent improves its creditors' balance-sheets and reduces their bailout costs, and we show how a simple algorithm that leverages these indirect benefits ensures systemic solvency at a total cost that never exceeds half of the total overall shortfall.
 In core-periphery networks, indirect bailouts—whereby the regulator bails out peripheral banks first as opposed to targeting core banks directly—are optimal.